 If a mark does not appear in the List of Available Marks that is published on the CASA website, and that list is routinely updated each working day, then the mark is either allocated to a registered aircraft, reserved, or is a Prohibited Mark that is not available for allocation under any circumstances.

 CASA has a statutory requirement, under CASR 47.025 to keep the Australian Civil Aircraft Register, and 47.030 requires that CASA make that Register available for inspection by members of the public.
-Furthermore, as detailed in 47.080(2)(e) & (f), the name and address of the registration holder and a registered operator are part of the information that forms the Register.
+Furthermore, as detailed in 47.080(2)(e) and (f), the name and address of the registration holder and a registered operator are part of the information that forms the Register.

 To fulfil its statutory requirements, CASA makes the Register available to the public by publishing the complete Register on the CASA website.
 The Register data will include the name and address of an aircraft's registration holder and registered operator.
 However, the address shown for the registration holder and registered operator will be that provided to CASA as the postal address.
 If a separate postal address has not been supplied then the person's or an organisation's physical address will be published.

 If you provide CASA with a postal address that is different to your residential address, then the postal address will be published.
 You can change address details through the CASA website.